konstantin-baetz/konstantinbaetz.github.io/index.md

 # Konstantin Bätz - Personal Website

 ### Welcome to my website
-I am a political economist, interested in issued of economic statecraft, and passionate about policy relevant research.
+I am a political economist, who is interested in issued of economic statecraft and passionate about policy relevant research.
 Below you can find links to my writings and other miscellaneous things.

 You can find a short biography [here](./short_bio.md).
+A full cv is available on request, send an email to konstantinbaetz `at` gmail `dot` com.

+My writing are listed [here](./writings.md).

 You can use the [editor on GitHub](https://github.com/konstantin-baetz/konstantinbaetz.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.